Sleeping in Airports

 Taxis

-Taxis are available at the taxi stand located in front of the main entrance.
+Taxis are available at the taxi stand in front of the main entrance.
 All taxis are metered, and reservations are not required.
-A one-way journey between the BGO airport and city center takes about 20 minutes.
+A one-way journey between the BGO airport and the city center takes about 20 minutes.

 To share your photos of Bergen Airport, write a review or click here to send us a update:

-Last updated: 2023-03-21
+Last updated: 2024-02-19

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.